cthorne66/Yii-ol-Backbone/README.md

 Architecture
 ============

-YiiBackbone's architecture is divided into two obvious parts.
+Yii-ol-Backbone's architecture is divided into two obvious parts.
 The server and the client.

 The server-side is handled by Yii.
 Yii is used to provide the DB manipulations